Icinga/icinga2/doc/2-getting-started.md

 The package provides a new configuration file that is installed in `/etc/icinga2/features-available/ido-mysql.conf`.
 You will need to update the database credentials in this file.
+All available attributes are listed in the [IdoMysqlConnection object][#objecttype-idomysqlconnection] configuration details.

 You can enable the `ido-mysql` feature configuration file using `icinga2 feature enable`: